jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Rogan is talking about Darth Blockbuster.
 Like King Charles, these antagonists weren't bad guys until history passed them over, and they wanted to say in power.
 Our new politics must overcome this unfortunate side of humanity.

 For one, we could lessen the blow of changing careers.
 We could give people who step down from old technology a huge thank you.
-But most of all we need to all realize how much more glory and profit there is to earn in the Internet Age and the era of mass-collaboration.
+But most of all we need to all realize how much more glory and profit there is in the Internet Age and the era of mass-collaboration.

 Techvolution removes the justifications of antagonism hidden inside employment contracts, terms of service, and Left/Right infotainment news.
 Techvolution levels the playing field, so our civilization starts winning again.
 Techvolution does all this.